Markestic

 2.1.2.
 Other advertising, marketing and PR tasks: market surveys, competitive analyses.

 2.1.3.
-Digital marketing and online advertising tasks: preparation and management of Google, Facebook, Instagram, LinkedIn, Pinterest advertising campaigns.
+Digital marketing and online advertising tasks: preparation and management of Google, Facebook, Instagram, LinkedIn, Pinterest and other Paid advertising campaigns.

 2.2.
 The Agency shall act in accordance with the provisions of the Framework Agreement and the Individual Order, and shall perform the Services ordered in accordance with the schedule set out in the relevant Individual Order, with full professional diligence.